 Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
 The District has a policy to reduce its exposure to this risk by requiring deposits in excess of Federal Deposit Insurance Coverage (FDIC) limits to be collateralized in accordance with state law.
-As of June 30, 2023, the District's cash and cash equivalents bank balance totaled \$5,556,479.
-Of this balance, \$530,234 was insured by the FDIC and the remainder was collateralized by obligations of the United States of America and its agencies (as required by state law) and is held at SunTrust Bank.
+As of June 30, 2024, the District's equivalents bank balance totaled \$6,429,741.
+Of this balance, \$531,670 was insured by the FDIC and the remainder was collateralized by obligations of the United States of America and its agencies and is held at First Horizon Bank.